Pandi16/Sample/README.md

 # Sample
-A sample repository for trying things
+A sample repository for trying things\n
 **Bold Text**
 Stars are used to write bold text
 *Italic Text*